jessegmeyerlab/proteomics-tutorial/manuscript.md

 However, alternative enzymes can facilitate _de novo_ assembly when the genomic data information is limited in the public database repositories [@pmid:31615963; @pmid:30622160; @pmid:29990557; @doi:10.1016/j.actatropica.2022.106324; @DOI:10.1021/pr400173d].
 Use of multiple proteases for proteome digestion also can improve the sensitivity and accuracy of protein quantification [@PMID:30336047].

-Lysyl endopeptidase (Lys-C) obtained from  _Lysobacter enzymogenesis_ is a serine protease invloved in cleaving carboxyl terminus of lysine [@PMID:6359954, @PMID:25823410].
+Lysyl endopeptidase (Lys-C) obtained from  _Lysobacter enzymogenesis_ is a serine protease invloved in cleaving carboxyl terminus of Lys [@PMID:6359954, @PMID:25823410].
 Like trypsin, the optimum pH required for its activity is from pH 7-9.
-One among the major advantage of Lys-C is that it is resistant to denaturing agents, including 8 M urea [@PMID:27123950].
+A major advantage of Lys-C is its resistance to denaturing agents, including 8 M urea - a chaotrope commonly used to denature proteins _prior_ to digestion [@PMID:27123950].
-Compared to Arginine, trypsin is less efficient in cleaving Lysine, which could limit the quality of quantitation from tryptic peptides.
+Trypsin is less efficient at cleaving Lys than Arg, which could limit the quality of quantitation from tryptic peptides.
-Hence to achieve complete protein digestion with minimal missed cleavages, Lys-C is often used in parallel to complement tryspin digestion [@PMID:23017020].
+Hence, to achieve complete protein digestion with minimal missed cleavages, Lys-C is often used in simultaneously with trypsin digestion [@PMID:23017020].

 Alpha-lytic protease (aLP) is also secreted by the soil bacterial _Lysobacter enzymogenesis_ [@PMID:3053694].
 Wild-type aLP (WaLP) and an active site mutant of aLP, M190A (MaLP), have been used to expand proteome coverage [@DOI:10.1074/mcp.m113.034710].